 - To add accessibility language to your syllabus, review McBurney’s suggestions

 To add annotations to the text for students to review, see Adding Annotations

-Note: Social features such as Q&A and having students share their notes are not accessible and should not be used.
+Note: Social features such as having students share their notes are not accessible and should not be used as a grade item.
 Annotations should be made available in a Word document for students who need an accessible version.

 There are additional resources at your disposal for using Engage eTexts and DLTs:

 - For recommendations on how to use Engage, see Engage - Best Practices for Instructors

 - To see more help documents for instructors, see Help for Instructors

 - For help documents to share with your students, see Help for Students